MEVIT4834 – Methods in media studies: close textual and visual analysis

 This course was taught in Norwegian up to and including spring 2017, as MEVIT4834 - Tekstanalytiske tilnærmingsmåter.
-Students who have previously passed the exam in the Norwegian version of the course may not have both version on their diploma, nor will they be awarded 10 additional credits upon completing the English-language version of the course.
+Students who have previously passed the exam in the Norwegian version of the course may not have both versions on their diploma, nor will they be awarded 10 additional credits upon completing the English-language version of the course.

 The course will be taught in lectures and seminars of approximately two hours each, for a total of seven weeks.

 The course has two obligatory activities which must be approved in order to qualify for the exam:

 - Attendance to a minimum of 75% of the seminars (5 out of 7)

 Students who have not had both obligatory activities approved during the semester will lose their right to submit their exam.

 It is the student's own responsibility to stay informed about the obligatory activities, comply with the requirements for attendance and to uphold deadlines.
 Everyone must familiarize themselves with the rules concerning obligatory activities at the Faculty of Humanities.
 If you get ill or have other valid reasons for being absent from obligatory activities, you must apply for a leave of absence as soon as possible and no later than the day of absence or the deadline.
 Documentation of the absence must be sent to the institute within three working days.

 The exam for the course is a three-day take-home examination.
 Students are expected to write a submission of around 10 pages, where each page is approximately 2300 characters, excluding spaces.
 The front page, literature list, appendices et c. do not count towards the 10 pages.